Transparency statement 2015

 The firm’s Audit Compliance Partner assumes overall responsibility for the audit work that is carried out and is responsible for completing an annual Practice Assurance review of the firm and for the completion of the firm’s annual return to the ICAEW.

 The firm has a nominated Ethics Partner who is responsible for ensuring that ethical standards are maintained throughout the firm.
 The firm’s ethical standards are contained within the firm’s Audit Manual which is available in soft copy to all partners and staff.
 On an annual basis all partners and staff must complete a Fit and Proper Declaration confirming that they are aware of the ethical standards under which the firm must operate and giving details of potential conflicts of interest; these

 Acceptance and continuance of client relationships and specific engagements

 The firm has developed robust procedures which deal with all ethical, statutory and practical aspects relating to client acceptance and dis-engagement.

 Before accepting an appointment, and at the commencement of each annual audit assignment, the Responsible Individual considers the above and assesses whether the appointment should be accepted or whether the appointment should continue – as appropriate.
 In addition, before accepting appointment, we enquire of the outgoing auditor as to whether there are any professional or ethical reasons why we should not accept the appointment.

 The acceptance of any new client is subject to the approval of two partners and any perceived high risk clients must be approved by the firm’s Technical Partner.

-The firm has established recruitment policies and has set entry level criteria for graduates to ensure that all new trainees have the ability to succeed in both their professional exams and the workplace.
+The firm has established recruitment policies and has set entry level criteria for graduates and school leavers to ensure that all new trainees have the ability to succeed in both their professional exams and the workplace.